Chandan9898Kumar/maching_coding/src/JAVASCRIPT_QUESTIONS/QUESTIONS.md

 }
 let result = sumOfFruits(arr);

-//                                               Second Type of question might br asked.
+//                                               Second Type of question might be asked.

 //  count number of each fruits. let fruits = [